-During Henry's minority, the war in France had been executed loyally and ably by his paternal uncle, John, Duke of Bedford.
+During Henry's minority, the war in France had been executed loyally and ably by his paternal uncle, John Duke of Bedford.
 He struggled with the almost impossible task of retaining his brother's conquests in France.
-England was ruled by a council lead by Humphrey, Duke of Gloucester, the youngest of Henry V's brothers.
+England was ruled by a council led by Humphrey Duke of Gloucester, the youngest of Henry V's brothers.

-Henry's mother, Catherine of Valois, died in 1437 amidst scandal, when it was discovered that the Dowager Queen had contacted a secret marriage with her Welsh clerk of the wardrobe, Owen Tudor and had borne him several children, three sons and a daughter.
-Henry later created the eldest of these half-brothers, Edmund and Jasper Tudor, Earls of Richmond and Pembroke respectively.
+Henry's mother, Catherine of Valois, died in 1437 amidst scandal, when it was discovered that the Dowager Queen had contracted a secret marriage with her Welsh Clerk of the wardrobe, Owen Tudor and had borne him several children, three sons and a daughter.
+Henry later created the eldest of these half-brothers, Edmund, Earl of Richmond while Jasper Tudor was raised to the title Earl of Pembroke.
 Both were later to play leading parts in the Wars of the Roses, the elder, Edmund was to become the father of King Henry VII, the founder of England's Tudor dynasty.
-Owen Tudor was summoned before the king's council to explain his conduct, but was released without punishment, he ended his days in 1461, when after fighting on the Lancastrian side at the Battle of Mortimer's Cross, he was beheaded on the orders of Henry's supplanter, Edward IV.
+Owen Tudor was summoned before the king's council to explain his conduct but was released without punishment, he ended his days in 1461 when after fighting on the Lancastrian side at the Battle of Mortimer's Cross, he was beheaded on the orders of Henry's supplanter, Edward IV.

 The wheel of fortune had begun to turn against the English in France.
-Joan of Arc lead the French to victory, and by 1453, all of the great Henry V's conquests, apart from Calais, were lost.
+Joan of Arc led the French to victory, and by 1453, after the death of the great John Talbot, 1st Earl of Shrewsbury at the Battle of Castillon all of the great Henry V's conquests, apart from Calais, were lost.

 Henry himself was a gentle, devout and kindly man, but early in his reign is said to have been "unsteadfast of wit".
 He did not appear to enjoy wearing the magnificent clothing expected of a sovereign and often dressed simply "like a farmer".
 Unlike his warlike father, Henry possessed a strong aversion to violence and was deeply, even obsessively, devoted to religion.